GLPRL/AdvProg2-4/README.md

 The app is composed of 5 intents/screens:
 1) Login Page
-2) Settings: Change theme (dark/light modes) and connection settings
+2) Settings: Change theme (dark/light modes) and connection settings.
+   <sub>Note that a correct address must begin with "http://", it will be checked.</sub>
-3) Registration Page
+4) Registration Page
-4) Chats Page - Displaying your chats with other users
+5) Chats Page - Displaying your chats with other users
-5) Chat Page - Your messages with a contact.
+6) Chat Page - Your messages with a contact.

 We implementated a local DB using Dao and Room, to minimize the requests to the DB server.